Which HIF policies cover pregnancy and birth related services?

 Insurance that’s worth the wait

 If you choose to switch to HIF from an equivalent or higher level of Hospital Cover with another insurer, you can rest easy in the knowledge that we’ll automatically honour your previous policy.
-That means that you won’t have to re-serve any hospital waiting periods already served with your old fund, including maternity.
+That means that you won’t have to re-serve any hospital waiting periods already served with your old fund, including pregnancy cover.

 Please note that continuity in cover will not be offered if the financial date paid to with the previous health insurer is greater than 2 months from the commencement date with HIF.